yuey7x/yuey7x.github.io/_pages/teaching.md

 * MS&E 226 Fundamentals of Data Science: Prediction, Inference, Causality, 2020.
 * EE 364A Convex Optimization I, 2020.
 * MS&E 232 Introduction to Game Theory and Market Design, 2019 & 2020.

+I was a tutor at:
+* Stanford Office of Accessible Education, 2017.
+* MIT Disability and Access Services, 2011.